Natural History Upgrade

-Struggling to survive in the twenty-first century, naturalists might take a page from their own playbook: evolve, adapt—and use technology to woo people back to nature.
+Struggling to survive in the twenty-first century, naturalists might take a page from their own playbook: evolve, adapt—and start using technology to woo people back to nature.

 By Richard Conniff